valeriosetti/ploopy-nano-kicad/README.md

 * smaller crystal (in size)
     * I could not find the original crystal available on JLCPCB, so I switched to an equivalent one which unfortunately has smaller footprint

+# Board's design

+The placement of componenets on the board was obtained using FreeCAD:

+* I loaded PCB's step file into FreeCAD
+* Generated a 2D top view of the PCB
+* Exported into DXF
+* Impoted the DXF into KiCAD

+Similarly I did also for the layout of the PCB itself.
+In this case:

+* I imported the layout of the board in FreeCAD using KiCadStepUp plugin
+* Ridesigned the edges of the board
+* Exported again into the *kicad_pcb* file
+* Reopened KiCAD with new shape

 # Extra

 The **jlcpcb** folder contain gerber, BOM and placement files I used to order from JLCPCB site.
 They have been automatically generated from the specific KiCAD's extension.